OSU-Carpentry/2018-01-08-okstate/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
-carpentry: "FIXME"    # what kind of Carpentry (must be either "lc" or "dc" or "swc")
+carpentry: "swc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc")
-venue: "FIXME"        # brief name of host site without address (e.g., "Euphoric State University")
+venue: "Oklahoma State University"        # brief name of host site without address (e.g., "Euphoric State University")
-address: "FIXME"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
+address: "Room 514 Math Sciences Building, Oklahoma State University, Stillwater, OK 74075"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
-country: "FIXME"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1)
+country: "us"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1)
-language: "FIXME"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
+language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
-latlng: "FIXME"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use http://www.latlong.net/)
+latlng: "36.122306,-97.071471"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use http://www.latlong.net/)
-humandate: "FIXME"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "Jan 8-9, 2018"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "FIXME"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+humantime: "8:30 am - 4:00 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: FIXME      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2018-01-08      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: FIXME        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2018-01-09        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["FIXME"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Patrick Boyle", "Phillip Doehle", "Dave Lampert"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["FIXME"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Evan Linde"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
-email: ["fixme@example.org"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+email: ["doehle@okstate.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
-collaborative_notes:             # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
+collaborative_notes: https://tiger.hpc.okstate.edu/sites/etherpad/p/2017-01-08-okstate            # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
-eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+eventbrite: 41511259294          # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}